ClimateImpactLab/impact-calculations/docs/imperics.md

 * `description` (required): A description for the final result of the calculation.

+* `csvv-subset` (optional): A two-element list giving the slice of CSVV columns to subset and use.
+Like Python's slicing, this uses a zero-based index.
+For example, `csvv-subset: [0, 12]` extracts columns 0 - 11 from the CSVV file to use as input for the model specification.

 * `csvv-reunit` (optional): A list of dictionaries overriding CSVV-file units with specified values.
 For example,